eclipse-dash/dash-licenses/README.md

-# Extract License Information from Content

-This "License Tool" (which clearly needs a more interesting name) identifies the licenses of content.

 Each individual bit of content is identified by its ClearlyDefined id.
 This id uniquely defines, for example, a particular version of a JAR file, or a particular version of an NPM module.
 This tool knows how to read and convert Maven and pURL coordinates into ClearlyDefined ids.

 The CLI accepts a flat file with each line containing a content identifier (ClearlyDefined id, Maven coordinates, or pUrl), or a node `package-lock.json` file.

-The current implementation generates a file named `DEPENDENCIES` in the current working directory that contains CSV content with one line for each line of input, mapping a package to a license along with whether that content is `approved` for use by an Eclipse project or `restricted`, meaning that the Eclipse IP Team needs to have a look at the Eclipse project's use of that content.
+Use the `-summary <file>` option to  generate a file that contains CSV content with one line for each line of input, mapping a package to a license along with whether that content is `approved` for use by an Eclipse project or `restricted`, meaning that the Eclipse IP Team needs to have a look at the Eclipse project's use of that content.
+This file is suitable for augmenting the IP Log of an Eclipse open source project.

 The current implementation uses two sources for license information.
 The first source is an Eclipse Foundation service that leverages data that the Eclipse Foundation's IP Team has collected over the years.
 When that source does not have information for a piece of content, [ClearlyDefined](https://clearlydefined.io/)'s service is used.